What Is Degrowth? How It Will Easily Change The World For The Better

 There is no such thing as ever-growing profits while reducing negative environmental and social impact.

 I hear people often fantasize about living the American Dream.
-There is no way the 7.2 billion people in the world today and even less so the projected future 11 billion live the overconsumption western style of life.
+There is no way that the 7.2 billion people in the world today, and even fewer the projected future 11 billion, can live the overconsumption, Western-style life.

 The Earth could not support it for not even a few minutes.
 Just let that sink in for a minute or two.
 The modern way of capitalism is currently a death sentence.
 We need an alternative.

 Just imagine a society committed to the philosophy of less is more.
-It would divert money and time currently spent on material possessions into a better quality of life and experiences.
+It would divert money and time currently spent on material possessions into a higher quality of life and more enriching experiences.

-Living a Degrowth lifestyle would decrease hours working in the formal economy, spend less money, create more free time and independence.
+Living a Degrowth lifestyle would decrease hours working in the formal economy, spend less money, create more free time, and increase independence.

 The members of the Degrowth society will be healthy and wealthy taxpayers.
 The economy would grow bigger and usually better.

-The problem is the Earth has a finite amount of resources that prevents the economy from growing forever.
+The problem is that the Earth has a finite amount of resources, which prevents the economy from growing forever.

 How To Degrowth Movement

-To convert a capitalistic materialistic society into a more participatory, community-oriented society will need a top-down approach.
+To convert a capitalistic, materialistic society into a more participatory, community-oriented society will require a top-down approach.

-It’s difficult to work less and live more in a world where access to basic housing drives us into debt and stress every month.
+It’s challenging to work less and live more in a world where access to basic housing drives us into debt and stress every month.

 I live in a world where I’m bombarded with advertising telling me my life would be better because more is better.
 The latest and greatest is what I need to be happy.

-Degrowth and moving to a simpler life philosophy will require structural changes at a macroeconomic level.
+Degrowth and adopting a more straightforward life philosophy will necessitate structural changes at the macroeconomic level.

-I personally would hope change would come through a revolution in consciousness and actions among the massive hordes using minimalist living as a guide.
+I personally hope that change will come through a revolution in consciousness and actions among the massive hordes who use minimalist living as a guide.
 That’s just me.

 In recent times, scholars and policymakers have criticized degrowth as an unattainable oxymoron.

-The Degrowth Movement should not be confused with negative growth rates with regard to the lack of economic productivity.
+The Degrowth Movement should not be confused with negative growth rates due to the lack of economic productivity.
 It can be more aligned with the sustainability movement.

 Implementing degrowth principles in economies will require a totally new set of economic policies, social policies, and a new way of thinking.

-This would include but is not limited to introducing concepts of prioritizing human wellbeing, acceptable GDP growth, policies for basic minimal income, reduction of work hours, and taxes.
+This would include, but is not limited to, introducing concepts such as prioritizing human well-being, acceptable GDP growth, policies for a basic minimum income, reducing work hours, and taxation.

 We will need to move away from what is now commonly seen as growth and progress.
 More work, more consumers, more manufacturing, and more profit at the expense of the well-being of our society.

 Minimalist Living may hold the keys to promoting degrowth to the masses because it rejects the idea that more is better.
-Working all of the time and busyness for the sake of being busy are frowned upon.
+Working all the time and being busy for the sake of being busy are frowned upon.

-Degrowth is a way to cut down on everyday overconsumption and busyness.
-Simple minimalist living techniques like decluttering you’re living workspaces of unwanted and unneeded stuff.
+Degrowth is a way to reduce everyday overconsumption and busyness.
+Simple minimalist living techniques include decluttering your living workspaces of unwanted and unneeded items.

-This will help you live with only the things you need and not all the things you want.
-Everything will have a place and purpose and they should not overlap whenever possible.
+This will help you live with only the things you truly need, rather than all the things you want.
+Everything will have a place and purpose, and they should not overlap whenever possible.

-Minimalist living principles put a premium on the reduction of work and busyness for more free time with family and friends.
-More social and community engagement and more of what really matters in life.
+Minimalist living principles prioritize the reduction of work and busyness to achieve more free time with family and friends: more social and community engagement, and more of what really matters in life.

-This approach to living may seem to be the total opposite of capitalism, achieving more and neverending profits.
+This approach to living may seem to be the total opposite of capitalism, characterized by achieving more and generating endless profits.

-Degrowth highlights the reality of our finite world of limited resources.
-There is no such thing as ever-growing profits and more is not better.
+Degrowth highlights the reality of our finite world, characterized by limited resources.
+There is no such thing as ever-growing profits, and more is not better.

-Degrowth will require a massive redistribution reduction in the size of the global economy with an emphasis on common values, common resources, public health, and well-being.
+Degrowth will require a massive reduction in the size of the global economy, with an emphasis on common values, shared resources, public health, and well-being.

-We would like to reduce working hours to result in less income but more free time.
+We want to reduce working hours to result in less income but more free time.
 The Degrowth movement would be driven from the “Bottom-Up” as opposed to the usual “Top Down” movement of capitalism.

 What Are The Arguments Against Degrowth?